Why Your Garage Door Won’t Open

 DIY Fixes vs. When to Call a Professional

 Checking batteries, reprogramming remotes, inspecting circuit breakers and cleaning sensors are quick and easy DIY troubleshooting procedures.
-But if the problem involves heavy parts like door panels, specialized equipment like the circuit board, tension-loaded springs, or complex electrical components, we recommend contacting a professional.
+But if the problem involves heavy parts like door panels, specialized equipment like the circuit board, tension-loaded springs, or complex electrical components, we recommend contacting a professional to repair your garage door.

 Preventative Maintenance To Avoid Future Problems